 By putting in the hard work while you are younger and childless, you can build momentum and savings so that you have plenty of money accumulated by the time you want to have kids.

 4. Track your spending and count every penny

 How can you save money if you don’t know how much money you are spending in the first place?

-Cutting expenses is a great way to save some extra cash — but in the end, there’s only so much you can cut down on spending.
-After all, people have to eat, right?
-And most would also like a place to live.
-Besides budgeting to save, you should also try and increase your earnings whenever possible.
-This is particularly important for people earning minimum wage or who have low salaries.
+Besides budgeting to save, you should also try and increase your earnings whenever possible; this is particularly important for people earning minimum wage or who have low salaries.

 - Find a new, higher-paying job

 - Start a side hustle